fershad/fershad.com/src/writing/new-web-vitals-responsive-metric-appears-in-the-wild.md

 ---
 title: New Web Vitals Responsive Metric Appears in the Wild
 published: 2022/03/18
+permalink:  /writing/new-web-vitals-responsive-metric-appears-in-the-wild/
+summary: >-
+  At Chrome Dev Summit 2021, Google introduced a couple of new potential Web Vitals metrics it’s looking into.
+One of these, responsiveness, has now begun appearing in the wild.
 ---

 In [a blog post last June](https://web.dev/better-responsiveness-metric/), Google tabled some of the ways it was looking to improve capturing and reporting on website responsiveness.
 [Last November](https://web.dev/responsiveness/) they put forward details of a new responsiveness metric that would go beyond what is currently measured by First Input Delay (FID).